-The community has noticed that other types of wildlife are moving into pekwé pededáhk'á and possibly impacting it.
-Muskoxen, for example, are now in the Déline District and affecting pekwé presence, comfort and use of areas.
-The Working Group identified hunting muskox in areas of key habitat as a possible solution.
-However, it will also be important to be aware of other species coming into the area and to document how they affect pekwé and their pededáhk'á.
+The community has noticed that other types of wildlife are moving into rekwé rededáhk'á and possibly impacting it.
+Pajire (muskox), for example, are now in the Déline District and affecting rekwé presence, comfort and use of areas.
+Some say rekwé do not like the scent of Pajire and stay away from them.
+The Working Group identified hunting muskoxen in areas of key habitat as a possible solution.